Hasso Plattner Institute: openHPI

 In 2012, based on HPI's long lasting tele-TASK research project, openHPI has started to work. openHPI is an Internet educational platform for offering massive open online courses (MOOCs), which is embedded in a global social network.
 It offers free interactive online courses about different topics in information technology.

 Participants can become familiar with basic topics of computer science, and IT systems engineering as well as with advanced current research topics in IT.
 They also have the ability to discuss issues and to develop solutions in a virtual community with participants from around the globe.

 Rankings and awards

 The Center for Higher Education Development (CHE) is an independent private non-profit organization, founded by the German Rectors' Conference and the Bertelsmann Foundation.
 According to its university ranking in 2020, HPI's Bachelor's and Master's programs are among the four best-ranked computer science programs in the German-speaking countries with the Bachelor's program valued highest in 18 out of 28 analyzed categories and among the best in five additional categories.

 In 2012, HPI and SAP received the German Innovation Prize (Deutscher Innovationspreis), a prize awarded by Accenture, EnBW, Evonik and Wirtschaftswoche, for the development of the in-memory database SAP HANA.

+Criticism

+In 2024 HPI was heavily criticized for Union busting against the founding activities of a Works council.
+Posters for workers' assemblies has been removed and about €200,000 been paid to the law firm Pusch Wahlig Workplace Law specialized for anti-union measurements.
+As a result, the institute founded an alternative committee which has been criticized for being a "fake council" only existing to bypass the right to organize.
+The association "aktion ./. arbeitsunrecht", which campaigns against labor injustice and for more democracy in business and industry, considers the actions of the Hasso Plattner Institute to be criminal within the meaning of § 119 of the Works Constitution Act.
+The law firm Pusch Wahlig Workplace Law had also already attracted attention through union busting at Flink in Berlin as well as at the car rental company Sixt and the beverage supplier Flaschenpost.
+A spokesperson for the legal protection department of the German Trade Union Confederation judged the HPI's actions to be "clearly unlawful".
+The events were also discussed in the Brandenburg state parliament at the request of the Left Party.
+The Left Party, the SPD and the Greens took a clear stance in support of setting up a works council and against Union busting.
+The far right wing party AfD strongly questioned Correctiv's account and spoke out in favor of academic freedom.
+At the beginning of April 2024, HPI employees voted with a majority of 68% for the establishment of the Institute Council.